 Now that you are familiar with the principles of atmospheric radiation, we can apply them to help us better understand weather and climate.
 Climate is related to weather, but the concepts used in predicting climate are very different from those used to predict weather.

-For climate, we need to understand the global energy budget comprised of solar radiation coming into the Earth’s atmosphere and infrared radiation leaving the atmosphere to go into space.
+For climate, we need to understand the global energy budget, which is comprised of solar radiation coming into the Earth’s atmosphere and infrared radiation leaving the atmosphere to go into space.
 We will see that, when averaged over the Earth and over sufficient time, the energy associated with infrared radiation emitted to space by the Earth’s surface and atmosphere essentially always balances the energy associated with solar radiation absorbed by the Earth’s surface and atmosphere.
 By increasing atmospheric concentrations of CO2 and other greenhouse gases during the industrial era we have slightly perturbed this balance such that less infrared radiation is currently leaving the Earth system as compared to solar radiation being absorbed by it.
 This leads to additional energy being deposited into the Earth system that has been exhibited, in part, as a rise in surface air temperatures.
 At Earth’s surface the energy budgets of both downwelling solar and downwelling longwave radiation at short (second to minute to hour) timescales depends strongly on the presence of gases that absorb, emit, and scatter radiation in the atmosphere.
 Thus, Earth’s local surface temperature is exquisitely sensitive to the amounts and radiative properties of those gases and particles.
 We will do some simplified radiation calculations to show you how the Earth’s atmosphere affects the surface temperature.